How to Create a Self-Hosted Google OAuth 2.0 Client

 If you are using Bencher Cloud, then you can simply sign up or log in

-using the Google
+using the Google button.

 For Bencher Self-Hosted, you will need to have a Bencher Plus Enterprise plan, create your own Google OAuth2 client, and update your console server configuration and API sever configuration.